 In what athletic division is Lycoming?

 All Lycoming athletic programs are Division III.
-We compete in the Freedom League of the Middle Atlantic Conference which includes schools throughout Pennsylvania and New Jersey.
+We compete in the Middle Atlantic Conference, which includes schools throughout Pennsylvania, Maryland and New Jersey.

 What are the criteria for admission?